 Native Instruments Replika – Double Take

 Welcome back to StudioWise.
-We’re looking at Replika this week, a slimmed down freebie version of the Replika XT plugin offered by Native Instruments this Christmas.
-Ho Ho Ho!
+We’re looking at Replika this week, a slimmed-down freebie gift version of the Replika XT plugin offered by Native Instruments this Christmas.

 So Native Instruments are playing Santa again this year by throwing out candy to all the boys and girls on their website.
 Unlike some of the rather lacklustre freebies offered previously, Replika is in fact quite an excellent little device and well worth the download.

 While there’s nothing groundbreaking here, Replika does the basics very well.
 You get three choices of delay type – Modern, Vintage Digital (??) and Diffusion.
 The first two sound the same, the difference being the saturation or quality controls on each.
 The saturation control adds very mild distortion to the echo with a heap of gain.
 I’m not overly convinced it’s actually saturating much, just making it louder mostly.
-But there is some colour there, if subtle.
+But there’s some colour there, albeit subtle.

 The diffusion setting is by far the most impressive.
-Sort of a reverb, but with modulating elements the result is very dizzying, or almost seasickness like – really cool stuff.
-Applied in suitable amounts really brings character to the delay line and adds tons of width, it’s a brilliant effect I’ve not head before on delay processors.
+Sort of a reverb, but with modulating elements the result is very dizzying, or almost seasickness-like – really cool stuff.
+Applied in suitable amounts really brings character to the delay line and adds tons of width, it’s a brilliant effect I’ve not heard before on delay processors.

 Also included is a phaser that’s fairly meh, and a sweeping filter that’s pretty much just an oscillator.

-I can see Replika becoming a go-to effect due to its simple controls and balanced results, where other plugins might bog you down with options.
+I can see Replika becoming a go-to effect due to its simple controls and balanced results, whereas other plugins might bog you down with options.